-Label Name Description 7 Pressure Gauge The pressure gauge is a visual indicator of breath activity, which shows the dynamic movements of the breath pressures.
+Label Name Description 6 Audio Paused / Alarm Reset button Toggle button.
+Pressing Audio Paused temporarily silences the audible alarm; pressing Alarm Reset clears lit alarm LEDs.
+7 Pressure Gauge The pressure gauge is a visual indicator of breath activity, which shows the dynamic movements of the breath pressures.
 When a breath is being delivered, the user can see the relative pressure and phase of the breath (inspiration or expiration).
 The pressure gauge is comprised of 29 LEDs.
-From -10 to $+20 \text{ cmH}2\text{O}$, each notch equals 2 cmH 2 O; from 20 to 50 cmH 2 O, each notch equals 5 cmH 2 O; above 50 cmH 2 O, each notch equals 10 cmH 2 O. 8 Display touch screen Enables the user to modify the ventilation, alarm, and technical settings, and to view real time patient data, alarms, battery status and logs.
+From -10 to $+20 \text{ cmH}2\text{O}$, each notch equals 2 cmH $2\text{O}$; from 20 to 50 cmH $2\text{O}$, each notch equals 5 cmH $2\text{O}$; above 50 cmH $2\text{O}$, each notch equals 10 cmH $2\text{O}$.
+8 Display touch screen Enables the user to modify the ventilation, alarm, and technical settings, and to view real time patient data, alarms, battery status and logs.
 9 LED Indicators Inform the user of various events.
 10 Primary Alarm LED Flashes red to indicate that there is a high priority alarm.
 11 Dual Limb Exhalation Valve (DL model only) Connects the patient circuit expiratory limb.
 12 Nebulizer Port (iO2 Internal mixer model only) Connects to the pneumatic nebulizer.